riteshsawant-Bose21/qa-tuii-integration-local/apps/firmware-apps/fusion-server/fusion/internal/server/README.md

-# TimerManager
+# TaskManager

-`TimerManager` manages and schedules tasks using cron expressions.
+`TaskManager` manages and schedules tasks using cron expressions.
 It provides a flexible and persistent system for executing scheduled tasks, with features for task management, execution history, and HTTP endpoints for interaction.